ihatesudo/stoplight.io/netlify/blog-posts/don’t-waste-your-time-building-fake-apis-in-code.md

    \
    This is a big advantage for both development teams because they can discover where the mock API doesn’t meet their combined needs.
 This fast feedback loop can make engineering teams much more efficient as they improve their processes and outcomes together.
 3. **You can also use a mock API for testing.**\
-   [API unit testing](https://stoplight.io/blog/the-fundamentals-of-http-api-unit-testing-2c55cd0c7634/) is a must for your production API.
+   API unit testin is a must for your production API.
 But it is also useful during development.
 Mock APIs are perfect for initial unit testing because they can get the ball rolling in helping developers think about:

    - breaking larger sets of logic into testable “units” right from the start
    - covering initially anticipated use cases